melaniehsieh/melaniehsieh.github.io/book.md

 ---
 # Books

+To be updated...

 ### Political Philosophy
-1. Machiavelli -- The Prince
-2. Machiavelli -- Discourses in Livy
+1. Machiavelli -- The Prince, Discourses in Livy
-3. Montesquieu -- The Spirit of the Laws
+2. Montesquieu -- The Spirit of the Laws

-### Political Economy
-1. Don Lavoie -- Rivalry and Central Planning

 ### Personal essays
 1. Eula Biss -- The Pain Scale